RAISE-Sapienza/data-release-scalingup-smc-jss-2024/README.md

 # Scaling Up Statistical Model Checking of Cyber-Physical Systems via Algorithm Ensemble and Parallel Simulations over HPC Infrastructures (raw data and plots) #

-This repository contains raw data and code to generate all plots presented in the paper.
+This repository contains raw data and code to generate all plots presented in the paper. *The software tool is available upon request*.

 ## Structure